firecow/swarm-app/README.md

+# What?
-Deploy services to docker swarm in a controlled manner.
+Cow Swarm deploys services to docker swarm in a controlled manner.

 # Why?